SerhiiCho/englitopia/README.md

 ## The idea

 The idea of this app was very simple.
-I should've been site for people who learn English.
+It should've been site for people who learn English.
 It has stories on different topics in English and different podcasts.
-For this moment it has 1 podcast from [Larave Podcast](http://www.laravelpodcast.com) site and one story.
+For this moment it has 1 podcast from [Larave Podcast](http://www.laravelpodcast.com) site and one story just for example.

 ## Additional information

 After importing dump file there will be 2 users.
 One is admin and other is just a regular member.
+But you can register your user on /signup.php.

 | Username | Password |
 |----------|----------|